CancerVaccine/cancervaccine.github.io/_posts/2015-11-05-research-team.md

 ---
 layout: post
-title:  "Office team"
+title:  "Research Team"
 date:   2015-11-05 20:30:00
 ---

 TODO: change layout

-# Office team
+# Research Team

 ### Andrew Gravett
 Andy is a research assistant who is currently doing a part-time PhD.
 His reseach explores how some drugs commonly used in cancer therapy can be used to stimulate the immune response.